kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/config.md

 ### Library config { #library-config }

-Use the `@ConfigValueExtractor` annotation to create custom configurations in libraries.
+Use the `@ConfigMapper` annotation to create custom configurations in libraries.
-It creates a rule for extracting a value from `ConfigValue<?>`, but does not bind it to a concrete configuration path.
+It creates a rule for mapping a `ConfigValue<?>` to the type, but does not bind it to a concrete configuration path.
 The path is selected in a library module factory method, so the same configuration shape can be reused for different sections.
-`@ConfigValueExtractor` can be used on a `Java` interface, `record`, or class, and on a `Kotlin` interface or `data class`.

 The annotation has the `mapNullAsEmptyObject` parameter (default: `true`).
 When enabled, a missing section is treated as an empty object: required fields still fail, while optional fields and defaults behave as if an empty section was present.
-If `mapNullAsEmptyObject = false`, a missing section is treated as `null` for the whole configuration object.
+If `mapNullAsEmptyObject = false`, a missing section is mapped to `null` for the whole configuration object.
+A type annotated only with `@ConfigSource` always behaves as if `mapNullAsEmptyObject = true`.

 Consider this configuration class:

 ===! ":fontawesome-brands-java: `Java`"

     ```java
-    @ConfigValueExtractor
+    @ConfigMapper
     public interface FooLibraryConfig {

         String bar();

         int baz();
     }
     ```